sesam/docs/v1.1/explore-the-admin-ui.md

 Metric | Description
 --------|----
 Total Nodes | Total number of nodes in the cluster.<br><br>You can further drill down into the nodes details by clicking on **View nodes list**.
 Dead Nodes | The number of dead nodes in the cluster.
+Dead node is a node that is no longer accessible to the cluster.
-Capacity Used | Storage capacity used as a percentage of total storage capacity allocated across all nodes.<br><br>
+Capacity Used | Storage capacity used as a percentage of total storage capacity allocated across all nodes.<br><br> Same note as available capacity.
-Unavailable Ranges | <Any non-zero number is bad.
-That means cluster is not stable.
-Go troubleshoot the cluster.>
+Unavailable Ranges | Number of unavailable ranges in the cluster.
+A non-zero number indicates an unstable cluster.
+50% or more replicas are missing.
 Queries per second | Number of SQL queries executed per second.
 P50 Latency | 50th percentile of service latency.
 This is the average query execution time.
 P99 Latency | 99th percentile of service latency.
 This is the query execution time for the slowest (that is, longest-running) queries.

-{{site.data.alerts.callout_info}}[Decommissioned nodes](explore-the-admin-ui.html#decommissioned-nodes) are not included in the Total Nodes count.
-Hence if nodes are decommissioned, there appears to be a mismatch between the total nodes and dead nodes.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}<a href='explore-the-admin-ui.html#decommissioned-nodes'>Decommissioned nodes</a> are not included in the Total Nodes count.{{site.data.alerts.end}}

 To see details of nodes in your cluster, click **View nodes list** on the Summary panel.
 The following page is displayed:
 <img src="{{ 'images/recovery3.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />

 #### Live Nodes
 Live nodes are nodes that are online and responding.
 They are indicated with a green dot next to them.
 If a node is removed, after about 1 minute, the dot next to the removed node will turn yellow, indicating that the node is not responding.
-After about 10 minutes, the removed node is moved to the Dead Nodes section, indicating that the node is not expected to come back.
+By default, after 5 minutes, the removed node is moved to the Dead Nodes section, indicating that the node is not expected to come back.
+You can configure the time interval after the node is considered dead using the cluster setting. <give link to cluster setting>

+You can click on any of the nodes to view details about the node.

+You can click on **View Logs** to see the logs for that node.

 #### Decommissioned Nodes
 <Link to decommissioned nodes doc>
 The total nodes count on the Summary panel does not include the decommissioned nodes.
 The Summary panel does not include Decommissioned nodes at all.

 #### Dead Nodes
-The Dead Nodes table shows the dead nodes in the cluster.
-A node is considered to be dead if it does not respond for 10 minutes and is not expected to come back online.
+The Dead Nodes table lists the dead nodes in the cluster.
+A node is considered to be dead if it does not respond for 5 minutes, as defined by <cluster setting> and is assumed it will not come back online.
+Talk about clsuetr repair.

-You can click on any of the nodes to view details about the node.

-You can click on **View Logs** to see the logs for that node.

-### Events list
+### Events List
 <img src="{{ 'images/admin_ui_events.png' | relative_url }}" alt="CockroachDB Admin UI Events" style="border:1px solid #eee;max-width:100%" />

 The Events panel displays the 10 most recent events logged for the all nodes across the cluster.
 To see the list of all events, click **View all events** on the Events panel.

+Type of events:
+- Table created
+- DB created
+- Node joins cluster